amazon-connect/amazon-connect-salesforce-cti/lightning/03 Configuring and Using CTI Adapter Features/04 Presence Sync Rules.md

-<h2 id="presence-sync-rules" > Presence Sync Rules </h2>
+<h2 class="toc">Presence Sync Rules</h2>

 The CTI Adapter supports bidirectional synchronization of agent state between Amazon Connect and Salesforce Omnichannel.
 This allows you to tightly control agent availability for different contact/media types dependent on current agent state.
 This section of the guide assumes that you have Omnichannel configured appropriately.
-If you do not and wish to test this function, please refer to the section [Configure Salesforce Omnichannel for Testing](../05%20Appendix%20A%20-%20Required%20Salesforce%20Configurations/02%20Configure%20Salesforce%20Omnichannel%20for%20Testing.md).
+If you do not and wish to test this function, please refer to the section [Configure Salesforce Omnichannel for Testing](/lightning/05%20Appendix%20A%20-%20Required%20Salesforce%20Configurations/02%20Configure%20Salesforce%20Omnichannel%20for%20Testing.md).

 NOTE: In order for Presence Sync to work, the CTI Adapter must be configured to allow it.
-See [CTI Adapter Details](../03%20Configuring%20and%20Using%20CTI%20Adapter%20Features/01%20CTI%20Adapter%20Configuration.md) for more information.
+See [CTI Adapter Details](/lightning/03%20Configuring%20and%20Using%20CTI%20Adapter%20Features/01%20CTI%20Adapter%20Configuration.md) for more information.

 Presence Sync Rules are evaluated based on specific events.
 The